Best student laptops 2023: from budget-friendly to top-of-the-line

 Limited ports

-The Dell XPS 13 series has consistently wowed us here at T3, and the latest version of the laptop continues that trend – it's powerful, supremely well built, and compact, so just about everything you could possibly want in your search for the best student laptop around during back to school season.
+The Dell XPS 13 series has consistently wowed us here at T3.
+This 13-inch laptop is powerful, supremely well-built, and compact too – so just about everything you could possibly want in your search for the best Windows student laptop around during back-to-school season.

-With the latest 11th-gen Intel processors installed and up to 16GB of RAM installed, this is a portable computer that's going to be able to handle everything that you want to throw at it.
+This is the '9310' model, so slightly older hardware than the '9320' replacement, but that means you should get it for a better price.
+Besides, with 11th Gen Intel processors and up to 16GB of RAM, this is a portable computer is no slouch when it comes to power.
 From late-night Netflix to early-morning essay writing, you'll find the Dell XPS 13 a capable and competent laptop.

-The Dell's 13.4-inch display has really tiny bezels and a can, if desired, be ramped up to a 4K resolution or even 3.5K OLED, although we think for most people Full HD is just fine.
-The color reproduction and detailing are superb anyway.
+The Dell's display has really tiny bezels and can, if desired, be ramped up to a 4K resolution, although we think for most people Full HD is just fine (and a cost-saver).
+The colour reproduction and detailing are superb anyway.

 (Image credit: Future / Mike Lowe)